fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 common forms we all recognize, but also to the forms that occur most often.

-It is also useful to recognize that these characteristics not only help to create a font’s voice or atmosphere, but also determine what the font will or will not be useful for, and they sometimes help determine the technological contexts for which a font is suitable.
+It is also useful to recognize that these characteristics not only help to create a font’s voice or atmosphere, but also to determine what the font will or will not be useful for, and sometimes to determine the technological contexts for which a font is suitable.

 It may seem intimidating or excessively abstract to think about the design of a font in this way.